María Teresa García Pedroche

-María Teresa García Pedroche is an American artist and curator, as well as the head of Family Experiences and Community engagement at the Dallas Museum of Art.
+María Teresa García Pedroche is an American award winning artist and curator.

 Early life

 Born in Brownsville, Texas in 1959, María Teresa García Pedroche began cultivating her artistic talents from a young age.
 She earned her BFA in Communication Arts and Painting from Southwest State University (now Texas State University) in 1982.
 In 1988 she received her MFA in Painting and Ceramics from Texas Woman's University in Denton.

 Professional career

 From January 1990 to May 2000, María Teresa García Pedroche served as the Associate Curator and Education Director at the Meadows Museum in Dallas.
-Since then, she has served as Head of Family Experiences and Community Engagement at the Dallas Museum of Art.
+From May 2000 to 2016 she served as Head of Family Experiences and Community Engagement at the Dallas Museum of Art.

 Selected exhibitions and other works

 María Teresa García Pedroche has had exhibitions throughout Texas, as well as in countries such as Mexico and Spain.
 One of her most well-known exhibits, Todo sobre mi madre (all about my mother) opened at the Bath House Cultural Center in Dallas 2010.
 This exhibit featured a collection of her multimedia collage prints that explored the relationship between herself and her mother, in addition to other family members.
 She was also featured in the Tejano Art Exhibition "Cultura y Vida" at the Art Center of Corpus Christi in 2012.